g200kg/webaudio-controls/docs/components.md

 </script>
 ```

-As for the event, "change" is issued when the state changes and "click" when the user clicks on it.
+As for the event, `"change"` is issued when the state changes and `"click"` is issued when the user clicks on it.

-If you want to use an image file, you can set the src attribute to an image that is vertically stitched in the off and on states like:
+If you want to use an image file, you can set the `src` attribute to an image that is vertically stitched in the off and on states like:

 <img src="../knobs/redbutton128.png" width="64"/>